 12 July 2015

-Commanndo’s running hijacked my Sunday walk this week due to the Wyvern 10k, which was also his first ever event running as part of the Itchen Spitfires running club.
+Commanndo’s running hijacked my Sunday walk this week due to the Wyvern 10k, which was also his first ever event running as part of a bona fide running club.
 As it happened I didn’t mind too much because I’d heard there were some interesting footpaths around Fair Oak and I fully intended to check them out while he was running.
 Well, if I could find them…

 Fair Oak is a large village on the outskirts of Eastleigh sandwiched between Bishopstoke and Horton Heath and connected to Southampton by the long, winding Allington Lane.
 It takes its name from an oak tree that used to stand in the village square.
 The tree was felled in 1843 but was replaced by a new oak tree which still stands in the square today.
 My knowledge of it is mostly based around a couple of pubs and occasionally driving through to get to somewhere else.
 Finding footpaths might not be as easy as I hoped.

-We started off with the obligatory collecting of timing chips and pinning on of numbers as, one by one, we were joined by other Spitfires.
+We started off with the obligatory collecting of timing chips and pinning on of numbers as, one by one, we were joined by other club members.
 It was a bit of a shock when someone called out “Hello Marie,” as this was the last place I thought I’d bump into anyone I knew.
-The phrase, it’s a small world, sprang to mind when I turned to see Stan, one of my old Dream Factory colleagues wearing an Itchen Spitfires t-shirt.
-Commando had been running with him for all this time without realising we knew each other.
+The phrase, it’s a small world, sprang to mind when I turned to see Stan, one of my old Dream Factory colleagues.
+He was a member of Commando’s club and he’d had been running with him for all this time without realising we knew each other.
 In fact Stan once trained a much younger CJ in the art of accounts back when he helped out in the office.
 I’m surprised he didn’t notice the family resemblance.

 There always seems to be far too much hanging around at these things for my liking but, eventually, everyone started meandering to the start line.
 Francis Benali, the always smiling, ever obliging, ex Southampton Footballer was starting the race but had been caught up with an autograph hunter at the bottom of the podium steps.
 There was a lot of shuffling about, vying for position amongst the gathered runners and a wave from Commando who finally spotted me.